-Brisbane Water Secondary College assessm ent document for 2025.
-I am aware of the requirements for each co sections relating to "Late Work", and the "I outlined below. • Any assessment handed in late will be check will be classified as a NON-ATTEMPT OR NO ked diagnostically but will receive no marks - it ON-SERIOUS ATTEMPT.
-NESA'S POLICY ON NON-ATTEMPTS/NON-S SERIOUS ATTEMPS NESA'S POLICY ON NON-ATTEMPTS/NON-SERIOUS ATTER MPTS A candidate receives zero marks for an asse ssment task: For non-completion of a task by theBecause of the standard of work that due date, or It task will be considered to be a NON-ATTEMPT.
-"When a candidate has been give zero mark complete assessment tasks totalling 50% or Principal must certify that the course has no more of the final assessment marks, the In these circumstances the candidate may be pe ineligible for a Higher School Certificate.
-NB: Candidates and parents will be notif and when the "50% rule" is in dange ied in writing when tasks are NON-ATTEMPTS er of being breached.
-Student Signature Parent/Caregiver's Name Parent/Caregiver's Signature Date:

-This page is to be left in the booklet.
+Brisbane Wa iter Secondary College assessment document for 2025. of the requirements for each course ting to "Late Work", and the "NES ow. • • ent handed in late will be checked fied as a NON-ATTEMPT OR NON-S diagnostically but will receive no marks - it SERIOUS ATTEMPT.
+NESA'S POLI CY ON NON-ATTEMPTS/NON-SERI OUS ATTEMPS NESA'S POLICY ON NO N-ATTEMPTS/NON-SERIOUS ATTEMPTS ; A candidate receives zero marks for an assessm ent task: on-completion of a task by the due use of the standard of work that ta date, or sk will be considered to be a NON-ATTEMPT. complete as , e.
+NON-ATTEMPT) because of failure to re of the final assessment marks, the een studied satisfactorily."
+In these circ umstances the candidate may be in eligible for a Higher School Certificate. idates and parents will be notified in when the "50% rule" is in danger of n writing when tasks are NON-ATTEMPTS being breached.
+Stude ent Signature Parent, /Caregiver's Name Parent/Caregiver's Signature Date: This page is to be le ft in the booklet